 According to an affidavit, David Porbeck was arrested on Monday evening after he broke into a home in Dewey and collapsed on the kitchen floor.
 The affiant stated that an officer with the Dewey Police Department had chased Porbeck and detained him upon arrival.

 Porbeck was being evaluated by paramedics when the affiant arrived.
 According to the affidavit, Porbeck was lying in the grass with his eyes closed.
-He was no breathing heavily at this time, nor would he respond to question for quite some time.
+He was not breathing heavily at this time, nor would he respond to questioning for quite some time.

 A sling was on Porbeck's right arm and he would complain of pain when he was moved or touched.
 The affiant stated that Porbeck was sweating profusely and requesting a drink of water.
 It was observed that Porbeck's muscles throughout his body would twitch involuntarily.
 Porbeck's demeanor is said to have gone from calm to angry and nervous and back to calm in rapid succession.